Star Leaf: Production

 Star Leaf premiered at the American Film Market and was part of the "Midnight Adrenaline" film series sponsored by the Seattle International Film Festival.
 Star Leaf also won best sci-fi film at the Albuquerque Film Festival.
-The DVD was released on November, 2015 in the United States by the MVD Entertainment Group, and included information on the making of the film.
+The DVD was released in November 2015 in the United States by the MVD Entertainment Group, and included information on the making of the film.
 The film is available in German speaking countries courtesy of Lighthouse Films.

 Reception

 Pat Torfe of Bloody Disgusting described the film as a "Fun adventure, relying on developed characters and their interactions with some good humour thrown in...Cranor has done a great job on this indie ditty, and it’ll be interesting to see what he comes up with in the future."

 Simon Weedn of Culture Magazine wrote "Star Leaf portrays a dramatic struggle for survival and self-preservation that is both unexpected and brilliantly executed".

 The producers of Star Leaf launched their own cannabis brand in 2016, selling "ET Weed" in several stores in Washington state.

 Using marijuana-like smelling hops, a dark Star Leaf IPA beer was also created by Decibel Brewing in Bothell, WA.